metabase/metabase/docs/api-documentation.md

 ## `GET /api/preview-embed/card/:token/query`

-Fetch the query results for a Card you're considering embedding by passing a JWT TOKEN.
+Fetch the query results for a Card you're considering embedding by passing a JWT `token`.

 ##### PARAMS: